emdash/ampii/MANUAL.md

 If you use it, and like it, please let me know.

-If you manage to build a business around it, I would appreciate a monetary contribution so that I can continue to maintain and improve AMPiI.
+If you manage to build a business around it, I would appreciate contributions of code or money, so that I can continue to maintain and improve AMPiI.
+I may also be willing to work for you, as a contractor or consultant.

 # Appendix A: Developers

 This manual has been intentionally left vague, as most of the features described here are not, in fact, implemented.
 As features are implemented, please update this manual to reflect the concrete useage.

 To build AMPiI, run the command: